dwarvesf/playbook/operations/the-four-preferences.md

 - Decide what to do as we do it, rather than forming a plan ahead of time
 - Do things at the last minute

-We all use both Judging and Perceiving as we live our day-to-day life.
+We all use both Judging and perceiving as we live our day-to-day life.
 Within the context of personality type, the important distinction is which way of life do we lean towards, and are more comfortable with.

-The differences between Judging and Perceiving are probably the most marked differences of all the four preferences.
+The differences between Judging and perceiving are probably the most marked differences of all the four preferences.
 People with strong Judging preferences might have a hard time accepting people with strong Perceiving preferences, and vice-versa.
 On the other hand, a "mixed" couple (one Perceiving and one Judging) can complement each other very well, if they have developed themselves enough to be able to accept each other's differences.

 Source: [The Four Preferences](https://www.personalitypage.com/html/four-prefs.html)